Tennis player Carlos Alcaraz Garfia, qualified for the 30th final of Roland-Garros

 Carlos Alcaraz Garfia, Spaniard, number 97 of the ATP, fulfilled the predictions by winning in the sixty-fourth roland-Garros final in three hours and eleven minutes by 6-3, 2-6, 6-1 and 7 (7) -6 (4) to Bernabé Zapata Miralles, Spanish tennis player, number 128 of the ATP.
 With this result, we will continue to see the winner of the match in the next phase of Roland-Garros, the 30th finals.

 During the match, the Spanish tennis player managed to break his opponent’s serve 8 times, had a 61% effectiveness in the first service, committed 6 double faults and achieved 58% of the service points.
-With regard to the Spanish player, he managed to break his opponent’s serve 6 times, obtained 65% effectiveness, committed 2 double faults and managed to win 53% of the service points.
+As for the Spanish player, he managed to break his opponent’s serve 6 times, obtained 65% effectiveness, committed 2 double faults and managed to win 53% of the service points.

 During the 30th finals Alcaraz Garfia will face the Georgian Nikoloz Basilashvili, number 31 and seeded number 28.